gundalow/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

 	      backup: yes
 	      lines:
 	        - set system host-name vyos-changed
-	      provider:
-	        username: ansible
-	        password: ansible
       - name: Get changed config for VyOS devices
         vyos_facts:
           gather_subset: all
-          provider:
-            username: ansible
-            password: ansible
       - name: Display the changed config
         debug:
           msg: "The hostname is {{ ansible_net_hostname }} and the OS is {{ ansible_net_version }}"

 This playbook now has four tasks in a single play.
-The output shows you the change you made to the config:
+Run it with the same command you used above.
+The output shows you the change Ansible made to the config:

 .. code-block:: bash

-   $ ansible-playbook -i hosts first_playbook.yml
+   $ ansible-playbook -i vyos.example.net, -u ansible -k -e ansible_network_os=vyos first_playbook.yml

    PLAY [First Playbook]
    ************************************************************************************************************************************